Care that honors your experience — without rushing your healing

 meet your counselors

-I'm Erica Oppenheimer
+Erica Oppenheimer

 I am a licensed clinical social worker offering therapy for adults who are struggling with anxiety, uncertainty, or a sense of disconnection.
 Many of the people I work with feel stuck in patterns they can’t fully explain.
 They may find themselves repeating the same emotional responses or caught in relationships that feel unsatisfying or confusing.

 My work is grounded in the belief that symptoms are meaningful.
-Anxiety, perfectionism, emotional paralysis—these are not just problems to be managed but expressions of something deeper, often rooted in earlier experience or unconscious conflict.
+Anxiety, perfectionism, emotional paralysis- these are not just problems to be managed but expressions of something deeper, often rooted in earlier experience or unconscious conflict.
 In therapy, we create the conditions for those patterns to reveal themselves, so they can be understood and worked through, not just pushed aside.

-I offer a space where your thoughts, dreams, and frustrations can be explored freely and seriously.
+I offer a space where your thoughts, dreams, and frustrations can be explored freely and with intention.
 This allows for more lasting change.
 As we begin to uncover what has remained hidden, many people find that life opens up in new and unexpected ways.
 The goal is not to become someone else, but to make more sense of who you already are and to find new ways of living that feel more authentic.

 LCSW (Licensed Clinical Social Worker) (California, New York, Florida)

-I'm Priyanka Parikh
+Priyanka Parikh

 Licensed Clinical Psychologist